deja-vu-platform/deja-vu/docs/tutorial.md

-including its appearance, to be customized; thus the hidden parameter of `show-object` marks it as a hidden HTML element, so that it does not appear (even though the object data itself is still loaded, emitted as an output, and used in several parts of the view.
-(Any action can be hidden with `hidden=true`, but the action still runs as if it wasn't hidden, the only difference is that it won't be shown to the user (and as a result, the user won't be able to interact with it).
+including its appearance, to be customized; thus the hidden parameter of `show-object` marks it as a hidden HTML element, so that it does not appear (even though the object data itself is still loaded, emitted as an output, and used in several parts of the view).
+(Any action can be hidden with `hidden=true`, but the action still runs as if it wasn't hidden, the only difference is that it won't be shown to the user---and as a result, the user won't be able to interact with it.)
 All `show-*` actions of clichés follow this pattern: when loaded, the action evaluates and if an id was given it fetches the entity (e.g., the object, score) with the given id from its database and emits it as output.}